Documentation

 Endpoints

-β JSON with parsed client rows plus meta (count
+/data β JSON with parsed client rows plus meta (count, local_time, optional error).

 Security & permissions